vftasso/store/README.markdown

 ## Setup

 Pre-requisites: You should have a registered Store with 0.0.0.0 (or localhost) as the host.
-You can use the `rake spree` task at the Dashboard.
+You can use the `rake bootstrap:store` task at the Dashboard.

 1. Clone de project (`git clone git@github.com:vftasso/store.git`);
 2. Install the dependencies (`bundle install`);